Spring Cleaning: Proactive Home Maintenance Can Save You Money

 Proactive, seasonal home maintenance may save you money in the end.
 For example, a professional annual checkup of your air conditioning system usually costs less than $200.
 But if you allow those checkups to lapse, potential problems might go undetected and that could mean having to replace the entire system, an expense that could run in the thousands of dollars.

-- Electrical outlets and cords: Check electrical outlets and cords throughout your home for potential fire hazards.
+• Electrical outlets and cords: Check electrical outlets and cords throughout your home for potential fire hazards.
 Replace any fraying cords and tack down ones that could cause someone to trip and fall.
-According to the National Safety Council, falls accounted for 33% of all nonfatal injuries in 2020 and one good way to prevent falls is by securing or rerouting electrical cords.
+According to the National Safety Council, falls accounted for 33% of all nonfatal injuries in 2020,4 and one good way to prevent falls is by securing or rerouting electrical cords.5

-- Air conditioning: Have a professional inspect and tune up your air-conditioning system.
-Set yourself a reminder to change your air conditioning filters every 30 to 90 days, depending on the type, to keep clean air flowing easily.
+• Air conditioning: Have a professional inspect and tune up your air-conditioning system.
+Set yourself a reminder to change your air conditioning filters every 30 to 90 days,6 depending on the type, to keep clean air flowing easily.
 Keep in mind that while fiberglass air filters are less expensive, they'll need to be replaced more often than pleated air filters.

-- Dryer: According to the U.S. Fire Administration, 2,900 home clothes dryer fires are reported each year.
+• Dryer: According to the U.S. Fire Administration, the leading cause of home clothes dryer fires7 during 2018 – 2020 was the lack of cleaning filters and vents.
 Be sure to clean out your dryer’s vent each spring to prevent fires from sparking.

-- Trees and loose items: Visually inspect trees for damage or rot, and remove any dead trees that might blow over in heavy winds or during a storm.
-Remember that Spring is not the season to prune live oak trees as they are more susceptible to oak wilt from February through July.
-Experts recommend only trimming live oak trees in fall and winter.
-Spring is also an ideal time to secure any loose items in your yard that could blow around during an unexpected spring downpour.
+• Trees and loose items: Visually inspect trees for damage or rot, and remove any dead trees that might blow over in heavy winds or during a storm.
+Remember that spring is not the season to prune live oak trees as they are more susceptible to oak wilt from February through July.
+Experts recommend only trimming live oak trees in fall and winter.9 Spring is also an ideal time to secure any loose items in your yard that could blow around during an unexpected spring downpour.

 With proper care and maintenance, your home can maintain its value while providing shelter, safety and comfort to you and your loved ones.
 Spring cleaning is a great excuse to put those routine tasks front and center of your to-do list, so that you can devote the remainder of the year to lower-key maintenance.